kren333/worst_case_resource_allocation_final/README.md

 ./regression_experiments.sh
 ```

-Once these have successfully run, the following command will create our final results with confidence intervals, along with the results of an efficiency-related experiment comparing our method to Pyomo/IPOPT:
+Once these have successfully run, the following command to obtain final results with confidence intervals, along with the results of an efficiency-related experiment comparing our method to Pyomo/IPOPT:

 ```
 ./final_experiments.sh